 For your trek, you want to keep your daypack light.
 I used my Freedom of Movement “The Bobby” bag and it held everything I needed for my three-day trek.

-But the type of bag you bring will also depend on the time of year you visit Sapa.
+But the type of bag you bring will also depend on the time of year you visit Sapa in Vietnam.
 If you’re planning a trip during the rainy season, you’ll want something waterproof.

 What To Wear for Trekking in Sapa